tacitknowledge/simulator/README.md

 * __rowContent__ String describing what each row represents.
 REQUIRED if isFirstRowHeader is false.
 This will be used as bean name during the simulation. e.g.: employee, order, product, etc.
 * __csvContent__ String describing what are the CSV contents.
 This configuration parameter is required.
 This will be used as the SimulatorPojo root's record key. e.g.: employees, orders, products, etc.

-Below config example is for csv format:
+Below config example indicates that first row of the csv file will be header and csv content will be named "names":

 ```properties
 format=CSV